gedeschaines/tutorial2x/README.md

      Institute of Technology, 2012.
 Web available at https://studylib.net/doc/14301909/a-quick-tutorial-on-multibody-dynamics

+\[8] Dr. Robert L. William II, "Robot Mechanics: Notesbook Supplement for ME 4290/5290 Mechanics and Control of Robotic Manipulators", Ohio University, Mech.
+Engineering, Spring 2015; web available at https://people.ohio.edu/williams/html/PDF/Supplement4290.pdf

 ## Evaluation Summaries ##

 The following subsections present comparative analysis results illustrating an incrementatal approach to evaluating ODE's fidelity.
 First, the ODE physical system is compared to a linearized ideal system, then a non-linearized ideal system, and finally to a non-linearized, non-idealized (i.e., a physical) system.
 In all cases, a very small ODE simulation and RK4 integration step size of 0.001 seconds was used to reduce ODE modeling error due to its use of a less than 4th order accurate implicit integration method.
 Also, the initial pendulum rod angles are set at 25 degrees with respect to vertical so as not to invalidate the use of small angle approximation to linearize the idealized equations of motion in subsections 1.a and 2.a below.

 ### 1. Summary of tutorial2x.py Results ###

-Since the derived equations of motion (eqom) for an idealized pendulum system neglects the contribution of mass moments of inertia, unlike the physical system modelled with ODE, the integrated solution of the differential eqom are unlikely to match that from ODE.
+Since the derived equations of motion (eqom) for an idealized pendulum system neglects the contribution of mass moments of inertia, unlike the physical system modeled with ODE, the integrated solution of the differential eqom are unlikely to match that from ODE.
 This can obviously be visualized during the pendulum motion animation, but can also be seen in static plots of ODE body and RK4 mass linear and angular velocities vs time.

 #### <u>1.a Linearized Differential Equations of Motion</u> ####